Chris-E-J-Ellis/doom-fire-c-cmake/readme.md

 Largely just a small project for some experimentation with CMake, naming conventions, and general malarky.

 ## Requirements
-- [SDL2](https://www.libsdl.org/) developement libraries and headers should be extracted to `./libs/SDL2` folder
+- [SDL2](https://www.libsdl.org/) development libraries and headers should be extracted to `./libs/SDL2` folder

 ## TODO:
 - Try another renderer library